My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Is He Stringing You Along?
+Is He Using You for Companionship Until Someone Better Comes Along?

 When a guy strings you along—casually keeping you in his life, until he decides what he wants, it's generally because he already knows what he doesn't want—you.
-Let me rephrase that, he does want you (for some selfish reason) in his life—casual sex, companionship or maybe until someone else better comes along.
+Let me rephrase that—he does want you (for some selfish reason) in his life—casual sex, companionship, or maybe until someone else better comes along.
 Either way, it's because he does not see a future or a lasting future with you.
 Ouch!

 It's doesn't matter if you have been together for two months or six years—a guy will string you along as long as he can (and as long as you will let him) for his own benefit, which serves no one, but himself.